richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 # Why is Cryptography Hard?

 Cryptography is hard because it is not like traditional IETF protocol deployments.
-In this classic situation, if one one party implements a protocol incorrectly, it usually becomes obvious as interoperability suffers or completely fails.
+In this classic situation, if one party implements a protocol incorrectly, it usually becomes obvious as interoperability suffers or completely fails.
 But with cryptography, one party can have implementation defects, or known exploitable weaknesses, that expose the